 She then elaborated further, We hear a lot, keep a lot, and forget a lot.
 According to a theory called the forgetting curve, which is also associated with a scientific formula, we remember very little from new content we learned two days before if make no conscious effort to remember it at the time.
 However, that “little” may be something we remember for a longer time.

 At this point in time, Carmen had successfully captured the attention of everyone in the room!
 She had spoken about something that was important to everyone: memory.

-For the past four years, Dr. Simon has been working on a system, called The Rexi Method (Rexi comes from the Latin verb to direct, or to guide), which contains a set of guidelines on how to be in charge of the “10%” people remember.
-Part of the formula is mastering Attention, which paves the way to memory, and also Decision, which is the reason memory is important.
+For the past four years, Dr. Simon has been working on a system, called The Rexi Method (Rexi comes from the Latin verb to direct, or to guide), which contains a set of guidelines on how to be in charge of the 10% that people remember.
+Part of the formula is mastering attention, which paves the way to memory, and also decision, which is the reason memory is important.
 Ultimately, the reason we want others to remember something about our message is so they act on it in some way and they find it easy to decide in our favor.

 Unfortunately, things can go wrong at each of these stages.
 Take Attention, for instance.
 Dr. Simon explained one reason why people stop paying attention to a message: habituation.
 This means that as we get used to a stimulus, we pay less and less attention to it.
 For example, when you are at work and music is playing in the background, you pay attention to it at first, but gradually stopped noticing it.